Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 CompTIA Network+

-• This course teaches students how to configure and install TCP/IP clients.
+• This course is intended to teach students how configure TCP/IP client.

-• 40 hours (if you take day class, 2 weeks for evening class)
+• 40 hours (if you attend day classes, 2 weeks if evening classes).

 CompTIA Security+